TheTimewaster/th-components-starter/README.md

 yarn run lib:build
 ```

-The build step also generates the typescript definitions for
+The build step for lib also generates the typescript definitions for components, composables and other modules exported in `src/index.ts`.

 ## How to use library

 ### Vue Components
 In order to use the library, just import the component directly from the library.
-Make sure to destructure the import to make use of Vite tree shaking.
+Make sure to import every module individually to make use of Vite tree shaking.

 Example:
 ``` html